 Health & Physical Education

-It is expected that students will bring appropriate clothing and equipment to the College on H&PE days.
+It is expected that students will bring appropriate clothing and equipment to the College on Health and Physical Education (HPE) days.
 In the event of non-participation, or incorrect uniform, students must report to the teacher in charge with a note of explanation from their parents.

 If student has a note from home, the note is to be passed on to the Head of the Health & Physical Education Department after school by the supervising teacher.
 If student does not have a note, the supervising teacher will inform the Head of the Health & Physical Education faculty.